rajnish-oss/velozity_assignment/README.md

 - Notifications are persisted and exposed through REST, but the current backend does not yet emit every notification type through Socket.IO.
 - There is no background job queue, scheduled refresh-token cleanup, email delivery, or push-notification service.
 - There are no automated backend integration tests in the repository yet.
-- Local development requires PostgreSQL; Docker Compose is provided as the preferred way to run it.
+- Local development requires a running PostgreSQL instance.
 - The application does not include production deployment manifests, TLS termination, rate limiting, or centralized observability.

 ## Project Layout